-As liberal as we pride ourselves to be in Hong Kong, LGBTQ issues are still frowned upon by many, so we’re talking about why it’s hard coming out to Asian parents
+Although Hong Kong may seem progressive, LGBTQ issues are still often taboo, so we’re talking about why it’s hard coming out to Asian parents

-In Hong Kong, there are registered charities like Pink Season that do amazing advocacy work and run local events for the LGBTQ community.
+In Hong Kong, there are registered charities like Pink Season that do amazing advocacy work and run local events for the LGBTQ community, as well LGBTQ+ counselling services at RED DOOR and LGBTQ+ sexual wellness services at My Place.
 You can also easily look up LGBTQ movies and queer artists online.
 It’s 2021 and it seems that we’re all heading towards a more radical and inclusive world.
 Still, coming out to your Asian parents is immensely difficult for kids who are sexually fluid and/or gender non-conforming.
 Why is that?
 Are people just pretending to seem more accepting of LGBTQ subjects in the hopes of being seen as politically correct?

 Why is coming out to your Asian parents hard in Hong Kong?